sCrypt-Inc/scryptTS-docs/docs/how-to-test-a-contract.md

 A `Provider` is an abstraction of a standard Bitcoin node that provides connection to the Bitcoin network, for read and write access to the blockchain.

-For example, when you want to broadcast transactions to the blockchain, you can send them to providers like [whatsonchain](https://whatsonchain.com/) via their APIs.

 Currently, we have two built-in providers:

 * `DummyProvider`: A mockup provider just for local tests.
 It does not connect to the Bitcoin blockchain and thus cannot send transactions.